ryandancy/xml-persistence/README.md

 #### `R fromXml(org.w3c.dom.Document doc)`

-Retrieves an `@Persistable(toplevel=true)` object of type `R` from the XML DOM document `doc`. `PersistenceException` is thrown if there are errors in the XML document or if there are mismatches such as the `root="true"` element of the document not being of type `R`.
+Retrieves an `@Persistable(toplevel=true)` object of type `R` from the XML DOM document `doc`. `RegenerationException` is thrown if there are errors in the XML document or if there are mismatches such as the `root="true"` element of the document not being of type `R`.

 ### `PersistenceException`

 A runtime exception, this is thrown if there are errors in persisting the class structure.

+### `RegenerationException`

+A checked exception, this is throw if there are errors in regenerating the class structure.